The Diamond Jubilee Trophy

 9. Entries submitted by Associates should be packed in their listed order on the entry form.
 Each package must be clearly labelled with the name of the Associate together with their contact details.

-10. The number of entries and the entry fees shall be determined / approved by the KCPA Cmt.
-Entry fees shall be payable to the organising body via the KCPA online image management system, and are non-refundable.
-Entries that are not fully funded will not be entered for judgement.
+10. The number of entries and the entry fees shall be determined/approved by the KCPA Cmt.
+Entry fees shall be payable to the organising body via the KCPA Paypal account or via cheque payable to KCPA.
+Payments are non-refundable.
+Entries that are not fully funded will not be entered for judging.

-ith all entries.
-Neither the KCPA nor the organising body accepts responsibility for any loss or damage that might occur.
+12. As with all competition entries neither the KCPA nor the organising body accepts responsibility for any loss or damage that might occur.

 13. Closing dates for the acceptance of entries shall be clearly stated.